Ruth Osborne: Storylines

 Following his separation and death, Ruth begins to rekindle her affair with Lewis, but they both agree to keep their relationship secret.
 Ruth takes a break from her relationship with Lewis and meets Luke Morgan (Gary Lucy) who seduces her.
 However, Ruth is embarrassed to discover he is only 16 and on top of that when she confesses to Lewis what has happened he dumps her.
 Ruth decides that there was nothing left for her at Hollyoaks village and decides to move to the States, but Lewis makes a mad dash to the airport to stop her, prompting Ruth to stay.
 During the first late night special, Lucy Benson (Kerrie Taylor) is kidnapped by Rob Hawthorne and taken to a disused watertank, with Ruth, Lewis and Tony in pursuit.
 The gang survive and rescue Lucy.

 Ruth finds out that she is pregnant and without Lewis knowing, has an abortion.
 Ruth then discovers that Lewis had lied about how big his debt to Lorraine Wilson is, prompting Ruth to hit Lewis before Lewis hits her back in retaliation.
 Lewis tells Ruth that he had slept with Lorraine to pay off his debt, which leaves Ruth heartbroken.
-Ruth and Lewis finally break up and Ruth than begins to date John Stuart, her colleague, but it soon ends.
+Ruth and Lewis finally break up and Ruth than begins to date John Stuart (Andrew Henderson), her colleague, but it soon ends.
 In a special 16-part late-night show Hollyoaks: Movin' On, Lewis beats Ruth up before trying to force himself on her, leaving Ruth for dead.
 Ruth is badly hurt and in hospital is told Lewis has died after taking an overdose of painkillers.
 Ruth has a brief relationship with friend Tony but later leaves Hollyoaks to start a new life in London.

 On 24 December 2003 Ruth returns to Hollyoaks village.
 She rekindles her relationship with Tony Hutchinson (Nick Pickard) despite his marriage to Mandy Richardson (Sarah Jayne Dunn) and later becomes pregnant.
 She returns to London where she loses the baby.
 She later returns to the village and supports Tony when he is accused of beating Mandy.
 She's later discover that Dawn's brother Max Cunningham (Matt Littler) was the one who held the key for his sister affair with her father, causing her to not forgive him.
 Ruth returns on 5 August 2008 for the 'funeral' of Jack, unaware that the whole thing is an insurance scam, she tells her stepmother Frankie (Helen Pearson) she is engaged.